Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Numerical results

 By approximating the initial distribution function with the sample particles $f_0(v) \approx \frac{1}{N} \sum_{i=1}^N \delta(v-v_{0,i})$, we get

-The same as the adjoint DSMC method, by solving the direct equations and the backward equations only once, we obtain all the components of the gradient $\frac{\partial \cJ_1}{\partial \alpha}$ independent of the dimensionality of $\alpha$.

 We performed $M_s=10$ forward DSMC simulations and backward simulations of the adjoint equation using the DSMC-type scheme with $N=10^6$ particles for each simulation.
 We choose smaller $N$ and $M_s$ here because this scheme works much slower due to the interpolation procedure at every time step for every colliding particle.
 We compute the mean values of the gradients according to \eqref{eq:gradient_DSMCtype}, and estimate their random errors based on~\eqref{eq:E[X]approx}.
 The results are presented in~\Cref{Table5}.
 We observe that the gradients in \Cref{Table4} and \Cref{Table5} match up to 2-4 significant digits.
-The random errors in~\Cref{Table5} are approximately

-which are about two orders of magnitude larger than the ones in~\Cref{Table4} as a result of using $N=10^6$ instead of $N=10^8$ and the additional error introduced by numerical interpolation.
+The random errors in~\Cref{Table5} are approximately 0.003 for $\frac{\partial T_l}{\partial T_p^0}(t=2)$ and 0.02 for $\frac{\partial m4_l}{\partial T_p^0}(t=2),$ which are about two orders of magnitude larger than the ones in~\Cref{Table4} as a result of using $N=10^6$ instead of $N=10^8$ and the additional error introduced by numerical interpolation.